BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Accessing_Bitcoind_with_C.md

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.

 You've already seen one alternative way to access the Bitcoind's RPC ports: `curl`, which was covered in a [Chapter 4 Interlude](04_4__Interlude_Using_Curl.md).
-Interacting with `bitcoind` through a RPC library in C is no different than that, you just need some good libraries to help you out.
+Interacting with `bitcoind` through an RPC library in C is no different than that, you just need some good libraries to help you out.
 This section introduces a package called `libbitcoinrpc`, which allows you to access JSON-RPC `bitcoind` port.
 It uses a `curl` library for accessing the data and it uses the `jansson` library for encoding and decoding the JSON.

 ## Set Up libbitcoinrpc